 If you use Vercel, the immediate actions are obvious: rotate every token.
 But the broader question is why this incident is relevant to teams that have never used Vercel.

 GitHub App integrations carry significant access.
-Vercel's GitHub App integration typically requests broad repository permissions — read/write to code, read to workflows, sometimes secrets.
-Any GitHub token generated for this integration should be treated as potentially exposed.
+Vercel's GitHub App integration typically requests broad repository permissions, read/write to code, read to workflows, sometimes secrets.
+If you connected it, treat the integration as worth re-authorizing as a precaution even though no package tampering was found.

-The vendor-of-a-vendor problem.
-Your security review of Vercel, however thorough, did not include a review of Context AI's employee security policies.
-This is the third-party risk problem at its most concrete: your blast radius extends to companies you have never heard of, whose employees you will never meet, downloading software you cannot influence.
+The app-of-an-employee problem.
+Your security review of Vercel, however thorough, never covered which third-party apps a Vercel employee personally connected to their work Google Workspace.
+That is the concrete third-party risk: your blast radius extends to tools you have never heard of, authorized by people you will never meet, through OAuth grants no procurement process reviewed.

 What your governance policy should say about this